Nature in your neighbourhood

 What is a Living Landscape?

-The Edinburgh Living Landscape initiative introduces a variety of changes to our outdoor spaces, including:
+This initiative introduces a range of enhancements to outdoor spaces, including:

 - creating annual and perennial meadows